Bennotsi-MTG/Doomsday-Codex/limitations.md

 lock off a certain CMC cost of a spell.
 This can include things like Chalice of the Void, Sanctum Prelate or non-permanent hate such as Spell Snare.
-There are some CMC's the deck needs to be able to function, and some that are compeltely optional.
+There are some CMC's the deck needs to be able to function, and some that are completely optional.
 Here we shall exaplore in ascending numerical order the relevancy these cards have against us.

 #### 0 Cost spells

 In terms of 0 costs spells we have two main ones that are played.
 Lion's Eye Diamond and Lotus Petal.
-Both are incredibly useful mana genarating resources but neither are required to win.
+Both are incredibly useful mana generating resources but neither are required to win.
 All that it means is more mana is needed post DD to get us going.